gregwhitaker/scalecube-messaging-example/README.md

-# scalecube-gossip-example
+# scalecube-messaging-example
-An example of gossiping information between service nodes using [ScaleCube](https://scalecube.io).
+An example of sending information between service nodes using [ScaleCube](https://scalecube.io).

 ## Building the Example
 Run the following command to build the example: